 Sustainable Investing

-That said, the Government expects the entities to integrate sustainability considerations into their respective investment processes.
+While the Government does not direct the individual investment decisions of its investment entities, nor prescribe climate and sustainability outcomes, the Government expects the investment entities to take into account the impact of climate change on their investments.
 This should be done in a way that best suits their respective mandates, allows them to deliver sustainable returns over the long term, and preserves their reputation with global partners and markets.
-The entities are aware of the Government's sustainability goals and plans for the nation.

 Transfer of Funds to Entities